IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Explanation: Anonymity refers to the condition of an identity being unknown or concealed {{RFC4949}}.
 Even though full anonymity is hard to achieve, it is a non-binary concept.
 Making pervasive monitoring and tracking harder is important for many users as well as for the IETF {{RFC7258}}.
 Achieving a higher level of anonymity is an important feature for many end-users, as it allows them different degrees of privacy online.
 Anonymity is an inherent part of the right to freedom of opinion and expression and the right to privacy.
 Avoid adding identifiers, options or configurations that create or might lead to patterns or regularities that are not explicitly required by the protocol.

-If your protocol collects data and seeks to distribute it to more etntities than the originally-intended recipients (see {{RFC6235}} as an example), you should anonymize the data, but keep in mind that "anonymizing" data is notoriously hard.
+If your protocol collects data and seeks to distribute it to more entities than the originally-intended recipients (see {{RFC6235}} as an example), you should anonymize the data, but keep in mind that "anonymizing" data is notoriously hard.
 For example, just dropping the last byte of an IP address does not "anonymize" data.

 If your protocol allows for identity management, there should be a clear barrier between the identities to ensure that they cannot (easily) be associated with each other.

 A protocol that uses data that could help identify a sender (items of interest) should be protected from third parties.
 For instance, if one wants to hide the source/destination IP addresses of a packet, the use of IPsec in tunneling mode (e.g., inside a virtual private network) can be helpful to protect from third parties likely to eavesdrop packets exchanged between the tunnel endpoints.

-Example:  An example is DHCP where sending a persistent identifier as the client name was not mandatory but, in practice, done by many implementations, before {{RFC7844}}.
+Example:  An example is Dynamic Host Configuration Protocol (DHCP) where sending a persistent identifier as the client name was not mandatory but, in practice, done by many implementations, before {{RFC7844}}.

 Impacts: